raimondoDiSangro/eserciziJava/README.md

 # eserciziJava
-Repository for tutoring high school students
+Repository for tutoring an high school student who need prepare a Java project